 About McCarthy + Co

-With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including education setting related accidents.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has assisted many teachers injured by students in seeking the compensation that they deserve.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.

 If you are a teacher who has been injured by a student or suffered as a result of poor work environment practice, get in contact with our specialist education claims solicitors today to make a start on your claim or gather more information.
 Call us on 1800 390 555 and an experienced member of staff will discuss your situation and potential next steps.
 You can also email on firstname.lastname@example.org and we will get back to you as soon as we can.